VanuatuN/Group3/README.md

 ### Benchmark Report with MPI:

-We get a linear scaling in the speedup with just the simple parallelization of the compute_force() function for big problem size (as shown in the figure below).
-For natoms = 108, the maximum speedup
+We get a linear scaling in the speedup with just the simple parallelization of the compute_force() function for the big problem size natoms = 78732 (as shown in the figure below).
+For natoms = 108, the maximum speedup is only up to 7x using 8 processing elements.

 <img src="mpi_speedup_plot.png" alt="animation" width="500" style="display: block; margin: auto;" /><br>

 Figure 2: Speedup using MPI for different number of atoms.